Individual and Small Group Instruction Integrated with Dynamic Technology

 - Teachers can assign work or students can work on adaptive pathways that adjust to meet individual needs

-- All student work is captured as data delivered immediately to teachers who can track individual student growth and progress
+- All work is captured and delivered immediately to teachers who can track individual student growth and progress

 Each classroom is set up with three work stations: